We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 See also: Fall Things to Do in San Diego

 We’re returning to our daily routines after the thrills of summer are wrapping up.
-Kids, teens, and college students are heading back to school.
-Parents are readjusting to school schedules.
-Grocery stores and Starbucks are putting out pumpkin-flavored items.
+Kids, teens, and college students are heading back to school and parents are readjusting to their schedules.
+We are embracing pumpkin-flavored everything.

-Live music and art shows are another huge hit among San Diego residents.
+Live music and art shows are another huge hit among residents of San Diego.
 We have so many incredible tours hitting the town this year.
-It’s so easy to pack your schedule with tons of concerts if you love music in San Diego.
-Our venues are absolutely incredible, and hold lots of history, so I recommend checking out at least one while you’re here.

 If you live here, please share your thoughts about San Diego in September!